HAGL prioritizes developing young players

-One of the highlights of the 2025-2026 V-League is that clubs are allowed to register 4 foreign players (using 3 foreign players on the field at the same time) and 2 overseas Vietnamese players (currently registering 3, using 3).
+One of the key changes of the 2025-2026 V-League is that clubs are allowed to register 4 foreign players (using 3 foreign players on the field at the same time) and 2 overseas Vietnamese players (currently registering 3, using 3).
 This means that good "headhunting" teams can use 5 "Westerners" on the field at the same time.
 Looking at the V-League, it can be seen that this is a huge advantage when the performance of the teams is always closely linked to the quality of foreign players.
-However, HAGL will continue to stand out of this trend, when coach Le Quang Trai affirmed that the mountain town team will not use 2 overseas Vietnamese players.
-Their reason is very clear: to prioritize giving playing time to young talents trained at Ham Rong.
+However, HAGL will continue to stand outside this trend, when coach Le Quang Trai affirmed that the mountain town team will not use 2 overseas Vietnamese players.
+Their reason is very clear: giving priority to giving playing time to young talents trained at Ham Rong.

 HAGL will continue to say no to overseas Vietnamese players in V-League 2025-2026